 The other three devices are a bit more complicated to install, but you can (in theory) set them all up yourself.

-Speaking of which, all of the video doorbells have a horizontal field of view of 155 to 160 degrees, and a vertical field of view of 90 degrees.
+Speaking of which, nearly all of the video doorbells have a horizontal field of view of 155 to 160 degrees, and a vertical field of view of 90 degrees.
 While plenty wide, we wish that the camera had a larger vertical FOV, so we could better see if a package was left at our doorstep.

 The Peephole Cam's video and audio quality was also excellent, but for one thing.
 If you have a storm door, it will cause the Peephole Cam's motion detection to stop working.

 Ring Video Doorbell vs. Ring 3 vs. Ring Pro 2: Which Ring Video Doorbell is best for you?

-If you're shopping among Ring's devices, we recommend the Ring Video Doorbell 3 Plus for most customers — especially those who aren't comfortable messing around with their house's wiring.
-It's $50 less expensive than the Pro, but you'll get comparable video and audio quality, and most of the same features.
+If you're shopping among Ring's devices, we recommend the Ring Video Doorbell 3 or Ring Video Doorbell 4 for most — especially those who aren't comfortable messing around with their house's wiring.
+They're less expensive than the Pro, but you'll get comparable video and audio quality, and most of the same features.
 You'll also have an easier installation process, and the added benefit of a rechargeable battery.
 If you have a partially obstructed entryway, spring for the Ring Video Doorbell 4, as its Pre-roll feature will give you a better shot as seeing who's coming.

 Finally, we recommend that renters, or those who want a very quick setup, the Ring Peephole Cam is the best option.
 Just make sure your door has a peephole.